crdant/gateway-route-service/README.md

 which means you'll need certificates for the various service endpoints.
 See [TLS](#TLS)

+I'm assuming you're on a Mac and have already install a JDK and Homebrew.

+1. If you're using `direnv` run `direnv allow`, otherwise source the `.envrc` file.
+This will add the `bin` subdirectory to your path so you can run some convenience commands.

+1. Install dependencies with `brew bundle`
 1. Run a local [UAA](https://github.com/cloudfoundry/uaa) server
 with TLS.
 The default getting started instructions don't use TLS, but it's fairly straightforard.
 Drop in [my updated `build.gradle`](https://gist.github.com/crdant/788fef3c59aba5544145321fbea811ed)